PhoneIn/docs/docs/index.md

 keywords:
  - phonein
  - smart intercom system
- - installing phonein mobile apps
+ - installing phonein mobile app
- - mobile apps
+ - mobile app
  - smart keys
 ---

 This page contains all official Phonein Smart Intercom documentation.

-The Phonein Intercom hardware is controlled using either the Android or iOS mobile apps.
-The hardware is easy to install and the mobile apps easy to use.
+The Phonein Intercom hardware is controlled using either the Android or iOS mobile app.
+The hardware is easy to install and the mobile app easy to use.

 * [Getting Started with Phonein](getting-started)